mehdighasemzadeh/Event-Frame-Based-Semantic-Segmentation/README.md

 # Event-Frame-Based Semantic Segmentation

-This work proposes a Event-Frame based network for semantic segmentation.
-Our network combines events and frames for boosting the accuarcy and robustness in this task.
-We evaluate our model on DDD17 dataset[[link](https://github.com/Shathe/Ev-SegNet#readme)] and Event-Scape dataset[[link](https://rpg.ifi.uzh.ch/RAMNet.html)]
+This work proposes an Event-Frame based network for semantic segmentation.
+Our network combines events and frames for boosting the accuracy and robustness of this task.
+We evaluate our model on DDD17 dataset [[link](https://github.com/Shathe/Ev-SegNet#readme)] and Event-Scape dataset[[link](https://rpg.ifi.uzh.ch/RAMNet.html)]

 # Network Architecture